aspose-total/Aspose.Total-Products/total/en/java/conversion/ppsx-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to DOTM via Java or Online App" h2="On Premise Java API for PowerPoint PPSX to DOTM conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPSX to Word DOTM.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPSX to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to DOTM.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPSX to Word DOTM.
+This process involves two APIs, Aspose.Slides for Java and Aspose.Words for Java.
+Aspose.Slides for Java is a PowerPoint API that provides powerful features for manipulating and managing presentations.
+It can be used to convert PPSX to HTML.
+Aspose.Words for Java is a feature-rich Word Processing API that can be used to convert the HTML to DOTM.

+The conversion process is a two-step process.
+First, Aspose.Slides for Java is used to convert the PPSX file to HTML.
+This API provides a wide range of features for manipulating and managing presentations.
+It can be used to convert PPSX to HTML with ease.
+After that, Aspose.Words for Java is used to convert the HTML to DOTM.
+This API provides a comprehensive set of features for creating, editing, and converting Word documents.
+It can be used to convert HTML to DOTM with ease.

+Aspose.Total for Java is a powerful suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPSX to Word DOTM.
+It provides two APIs, Aspose.Slides for Java and Aspose.Words for Java, which can be used to convert PPSX to HTML and HTML to DOTM respectively.
+This suite of libraries provides a comprehensive set of features for manipulating and managing presentations and Word documents.
+It is a great tool for automating the batch conversion process of PowerPoint PPSX to Word DOTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}